Kentico 13 to Xperience Migration Services

 We're built for this.

-In the effort to provide the best digital products on the best DXPs, we’ve proudly become the No. 1 ranked Kentico partner in the world.
-We haven’t been building this for us, though — we’re doing it for you.
+We didn't become the No. 1 ranked Kentico partner in the world by chance- we're passionate about creating the best digital products on the greatest platforms.
+We haven't been doing it for us though — we’re doing it for you.

-• 20+ Xperience by Kentico migrations to date - more than all other Kentico partners—combined.
+- 20+ Xperience migrations - more than all other Kentico partners combined.

-• 35 Kentico projects taken over from other Kentico partners in the past 2 years.
+- 35 Kentico projects taken over from other Kentico partners in the last two years.

 If you choose not to upgrade, your current Kentico Xperience instance will continue to run, but it will no longer receive new security updates, hotfixes, or feature enhancements once your version reaches the end of support.
 Over time, this creates increasing risks and limitations, including: